Steelings/jekyll-elucidata/_posts/2020-05-19-unravelling_volume_patterns_of_brussels.md

 ---
 title: Unravelling volume patterns of Brussels traffic in times of Covid-19
 date: 19/05/2020
-Featured_Image: ../img/blogs/cover photo - blog 2_0.jpg
+image: src/assets/cover photo - blog 2_0.jpg
 summary: This is the second in a series of blogs, in the context of the MISTic project.
 In this second blog, we focus on the evolution of traffic during the relaxations of the restrictions, and on providing answers to questions such as “What is the effect from each relaxation of the restrictions on the Brussels traffic?” and “Do people consistently obey the restrictions?”.
 author: Michiel Dhont, Elena Tsiporkova, Tom Tourwé and Nicolás González-Deleito